Dhii/structs/README.md

 ]);
 ```

-When extending a struct, you may override the `getPropTypes()` method to add new properties.
+When extending a struct, you may override the `propTypes()` method to add new properties.

 ```php
 use Dhii\Structs\Ty;